George Osborne: Career diversification

 In August 2020, Osborne's name was suggested as a possible candidate for chairman of the BBC as, according to the i newspaper, he had maintained "good relations" with Boris Johnson.
 In October The Telegraph reported that ministers had raised the salary cap to £160,000 a year for the role, and that they might have raised it further to £280,000 in order to tempt Osborne.
 Richard Sharp was later appointed.

 Osborne left his roles at the Evening Standard and BlackRock in March 2021, and in April became an investment banker at Robey Warshaw.

 In June 2021, it was announced that British Museum had unanimously elected Osborne as its chairman.
 He joined the museum's board of trustees on 1 September 2021 and formally became chairman on 4 October 2021.

 On 25 September 2022, Osborne and Ed Balls became regular commentators on The Andrew Neil Show on Channel 4.
 Subsequently, on 14 September 2023, Osborne and Balls started hosting the economics-focused politics podcast Political Currency.

+In December 2025, Osborne took up a role with artificial intelligence firm OpenAI, leading the company's dealings with governments around the world.